 As mentioned above, prospecting isn’t about cold calling and mass mailings.
 It’s about starting (and cultivating) relationships with people you think will be buyers or sellers.
 I’m sure you often hear how important it is to market yourself and engage on social media.
 So, what does that actually mean in practice?

 Post regularly to your social media platform of choice (I recommend you pick two networks to focus on), but also comment on and like the posts of your followers and those you’re following.
-Use hashtags to connect with new buyers and sellers.
+Use real estate hashtags to connect with new buyers and sellers.
 Be part of a larger conversation in your community.

 In addition, use social media to connect to people who share your interests.
 My favorite example is a friend of mine who’s a history nerd and agent.
 He actively posts and comments on our community history pages so buyers and sellers see him as an authority on the local area.
 He’s so well-known and respected that he has a huge advantage when prospecting for leads.